VIDA-NYU/BusExplorer/README.md

 # Bus Time Tool

-This web-based tool makes it easy for the end users to access stored data and to query it without any delay or external help.
+This web-based tool makes it easy for the end users to access [bus trajectory data](http://bustime.mta.info/wiki/Developers/Index) and to query it without any delay or external help.
 Moreover, the tool allows the users to conduct a series of data visualization and analysis operations demonstrating the potential of a such web-based tool for future applications.

 The tool was first presented in the [paper](https://vgc.poly.edu/~fmiranda/bus/mt-its-2017-bus.pdf):